anpaza/ugears/README.md

 All in all, using uGears will permit you write code with better portability, easier, faster and less error-prone.

+uGears has a companion library, libuseful, which provides platform-independent utility functions (some of which are similar to those provided by libc).
+Some useful components of libuseful that could be even borrowed into projects not using uGears:

+* fixed-point arcsin, arccos, arctan and square root functions
+* 64-bit by 32-bit division function, using 32-by-32-bit divisions
+* Unix time to year/month/date
+* Small-but-gifted printf implementation
+* A pretty interesting random number generator
+* The uLZ packer, with a small and fast decompressor, which gives compression rates on a par with the widely known LZ4.

 ## Documentation